 Eli James Humphrey was born Sept.
 22, 2011 in Huntsville, Alabama.

 William Sidney Clark was born on Oct.
 16, 1985 at Lutheran Hospital in Wheatridge, Colorado.

 The documentation for many of the dates and places listed in this history are found in the Ancestry.com online databases (subscription required).

 Butler, L.C.
 (1866), The Memorial Record of Essex, Vermont, Published by vote of the Town, R.S.
 Styles Book and Job Printer, Burlington, Vermont, 61 p.
 A listing of the men of Essex, Vermont who served in the Civil War, and a memorial to those who died in the conflict.

-Photographs, newspaper clippings, and Santa Barbara City Directories housed at the Gledhill Library (Santa Barbara Historical Museum), and Sahyun Library (Santa Barbara County Genealogical Society)
+Photographs, and Santa Barbara City Directories housed at the Gledhill Library (Santa Barbara Historical Museum), and the Sahyun Library (Santa Barbara County Genealogical Society) in downtown Santa Barbara.